Start your day with a summary of today’s top stories from Poland’s leading news sites.

 An Independence March organised by nationalist groups to mark Poland's Independence Day has set off from the centre of Warsaw.

-Volodymyr Zelensky, the president of Ukraine, has thanked Poles for their support for his country in its war with Russia, in a specially recorded message to mark Polish Independence Day on November 11.
+Volodymyr Zelensky, Ukrainian president, and Denys Shmyhal, Ukrainian prime minister, have thanked Poles for their support for their country in its war with Russia, in messages to mark Polish Independence Day on November 11.

 This site uses "cookies".
 By staying on it, you agree to the use of cookies.